chenchao666/Paper-reading/README.md

 * Learning deep representations by mutual information estimation and maximization
 * Scaling and Benchmarking Self-Supervised Visual Representation Learning
 * Momentum Contrast for Unsupervised Visual Representation Learning
+* A Simple Framework for Contrastive Learning of Visual Representations

 ## 3D Vision